Abhimanyu8/Bad-Apple-on-64-pixels/README.md

 ---

-## ✨ How This Incident Was Resolved (The Tech Stuff)
+## How This Incident Was Resolved

-This isn't just a simple video player.
-Oh no. To cram 2008 onto a $4 microcontroller, some... *creative liberties* were taken.
+To cram the 2008 banger onto a $4 microcontroller, some... *creative liberties* were taken.

 * **Brute Force Overclocking:** The Raspberry Pi Pico's CPU has been respectfully encouraged to run at 250 MHz, far beyond its usual 133 MHz.
-Cause Marisa would do the same for no real reason whatsoever
+Cause Marisa would also do the same for no real reason whatsoever
 * **Binary Soul-Streaming:** The entire video is converted into a raw binary file of pixel data.
 The Pico reads this file directly from its flash memory, one frame at a time, so it never runs out of RAM.
 It's like a digital grimoire of images.
 * **Janky-Fixes :** The frames are pre-rotated 90 degrees on a PC before being sent to the Pico, to save precious CPU cycles for what really matters: displaying the animation.
 I did this for my specific setup, you may not need it in yours
 * **Watchdog of the Hakurei Shrine:** A watchdog timer is implemented.
 If the code ever freezes (perhaps from witnessing something it shouldn't have), the Pico automatically reboots itself.